 To create a copy of a piece of media

-Click on the tile to open the media details page then click the copy option from below the playback panel.
+- Click on the tile to open the media details page then click Make A Copy from below the playback panel.

-After the copy has been generated, it appears in the My Content area of your Echo Home page and shows with YOUR name on the tile as the owner.
+After the copy has been generated, it appears in the Library with YOUR name on the tile as the owner.
 Keep in mind that the copy is a completely different file than the original you copied.
 You may want to use the Edit details feature to rename the copy, which has a default name of "original_name (copy)".

-After you create the copy, a search in All Content should return both items, the copy with your name on it (your copy) and the original with that owner's name on it (if you are copying your own media, both tiles will show your name).
-The figure below shows a copy made of a piece of Shared media.
+After you create the copy, a search in the Library should return both items, the copy with your name on it (your copy) and the original with that owner's name on it (if you are copying your own media, both tiles will show your name).
+The figure below shows a copy made of a piece of shared media.
 You may need to refresh the page to see the new copy.